razerx100/razerx100/README.md

 My main targeted platform is Windows but I might try to support Android and (some Window Managers) Linux as well, idk.

-A lil bit more about myself.
+A little bit more about myself.
 I love music.
 I listen to all kinds of Metal and Japanese Pop.
 Japanese Pop only,
 I absolutely despise most English Pop music except few